 Of her time in Washington, she said,

 I came to Washington to work for God, FDR, and the millions of forgotten, plain common workingmen.

+With thanks to The Woman Behind the New Deal: The Life and Legacy of Frances Perkins–Social Security, Unemployment Insurance, and the Minimum Wage by Kirstin Downey.
 You can learn more about Frances Perkins at the Frances Perkins Center in Damariscotta, Maine, where she spent her summers.
-This story was updated in 2018.
+This story was updated in 2022.